 The d parameter reflects the mean distance of the existing neurons with respect to the center of-mass of the observed data-points and affects the initial radius for the merging process to fuse neighboring neurons.
-Each time the algorithm exceeds the maximum number of neurons, the parameter k is updated incrementally by summing d before the merging process is repeated.
-In such a way the probability to fuse two nearest neurons becomes more reliable and the neuron's number can level off to suitable values.
-Tuning of the d parameter is crucial: low values correspond to slow merge between item pairs while high ones produce too rapid merging between elements' pairs.
-A suitable trade-off can be found in the adoption of considerations about the half length of two successive points into a path as initial value for the parameter d, in such a way the parameter d assumes values strictly based on real data set.
+Each time the algorithm exceeds the maximum number of neurons, the parameter k is updated incrementally by summing d.
+Once k has been incremented, the merging process can be repeated.
+In such a way the probability to fuse two nearest neurons becomes more reliable, and the neuron's number can level off to suitable values.
+Tuning the d parameter is crucial: low values correspond to slow merge between item pairs, while high ones produce too rapid merging between elements' pairs.
+A suitable trade-off can be found considering the half length of two successive points into a path as initial value for d, so that it assumes values strictly based on the real data set.

 The max{nodes} parameter fixes the maximum number of nodes that the algorithm can employ to produce the output topology.
-Tuning of this value is not trivial since it fixes the learning's "deepness" that we want to obtain in order to fit memory constraints or speed up computation.
+Tuning this value is not trivial since it fixes the learning's "deepness" that we want to obtain in order to fit memory constraints or speed up computation.
 According to 2.5.2 the definition of the max{nodes} cannot be easily found a priori through a simple formula.

-Our adaptation of the AING algorithm over geospatial data mitigate the effect of max{nodes} by introducing a new parameter, i.e., d{min} .
+Our adaptation of the AING algorithm over geospatial data mitigates the effect of max{nodes} by introducing a new parameter, i.e., d{min} .
 It prevents the creation of neurons which exhibit too close coordinates with respect to an existing one, i.e., its node-to-node distance is below an externally defined threshold represented by the parameter d{min} .
 We use it to tune the minimum neurons' density that we want to obtain for the final network's representation.
 Some considerations about the distance between two sequential samples within a path help us to set this newly introduced parameter.
 Our purpose is to discover the general accessibility topology of a city adopting as input the users' path, which exhibit an elongated structure by definition.
 Graphs with nodes containing a single sample produce no knowledge.
 Our work concentrates on the extraction of meaningful representative points describing the users' collected routes.
 An approximate number for the d{min} parameter can be computed as twice the distance between two sequential samples.
 With this adaptation, the topology's representation exhibits a minimum density or granularity for the displacement of the neurons over the city.